MMarzouk2025/EvilHunterGame/readme.txt

 1.To start play: open file "index.html"
 2.How to play: you play with mouse by shooting evil not angle
-		each kiled evil you will gane 10 point each kiled angel you lose 1 heart
+		each kill for evil you will gain 10 points each kill for angel you lose 1 heart

-3.Best browser: Google Chrom
+3.Best browser: Google Chrome
 4.Support all mobile and tablet sizes